MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

 # Quickstart: Client application initialization (C++)

 This quickstart illustrates the client initialization pattern used by the MIP C++ SDK at runtime.
-At a high level, all clients must accomplish the following initialization steps, in this order:
+At a high level, all clients must accomplish the following initialization steps before using APIs:

-1. Acquire and provide a suitable OAuth2 access token to the SDK
+- Acquire and provide a suitable OAuth2 access token to the SDK
-2. Initialize and provide a Profile object to the SDK
+- Initialize and provide a Profile object to the SDK
-3. Initialize and provide an Engine object to the SDK
+- Initialize and provide an Engine object to the SDK

 > [!NOTE]
 > The steps outlined in this quickstart are required for any client application that uses the MIP File, Policy, or Protection APIs.
 Although this quickstart demonstrates File API examples, this same pattern is applicable to clients using the Policy and Protection APIs.

 ## Prerequisites

-If you haven't already, be sure to complete the following prerequisites before continuing:
+If you haven't already, be sure to:

 - Complete the steps in [Microsoft Information Protection (MIP) SDK setup and configuration](setup-configure-mip.md).
 - The MIP SDK makes use of the observer pattern to implement asynchronous event notifications.
 Review [Observers in the MIP SDK](concept-async-observers.md) to learn more about observer concepts, and how they're implemented by the SDK.